Generic selectors

 Photo by Nina Mercado

-In everyday Swiss life, physical traits play a part, but Swiss people are also known for their character.
-They are great storytellers, and honesty and eye contact are essential in interactions, both personally and professionally.
+In everyday Swiss life, physical traits play a role, but Swiss people are also deeply defined by their character.
+Known for being great storytellers, honesty and eye contact are essential in personal and professional interactions.
+This culture is rooted in mutual respect—whether in a political debate, at a party, or simply talking to a neighbor.

 3. Swiss People’s Facial Features

-See Also Swiss Fashion
+See Also Modern Swiss Clothing

-4. How Tall are Swiss People?
+4. How Tall Are Swiss People?

 Swiss people are generally of average to slightly above average height compared to the global population.
 The average height is: